mbrenn3/GT-on-chip/170307/report.md

 6. pipette out top(cells) ~ 200 uL

-Reactions ~200 uL were transfered to another tube tube and brought up to 600 uL with CAT

 Reactions were incubated for 60 minutes at 37 C.

+**Reactions were then frozen at -80C with 15% glycerol added (due to the autoclaves being down)**

 **Dilution Scheme**

-150 uL pipetted into 1.5 mL CAT to make 10^-2, 3xRNS, 3xRS, 3xRN, one for further dilution

-150 uL pipetted into 1.5 mL CAT to make 10^-3
+Reactions were thawed and brought up to 500 uL to make 10^-2, 75 uL plated for RNSx2, RSx2, and RNx2

-150 uL pipetted into 1.5 mL CAT to make 10^-4
+30 uL pipetted into 3 mL to make 10^-4

-150 uL pipettd into 1.5 mL CAT to make 10^-5, 3xR, 3xS
+150 uL pipetted into 1.5 mL to make 10^-5, 150 uL plated for Rx3 and Sx3

 **Plates are filled with:**

-1. 3 mL CAT agar
+1. 150 mL CAT agar
-2. 1.5 mL cells + 1.5 mL agar
+2. 75 ul cells + 75 ul Agar
-3. 3 mL CAT agar
+3. 150 uL CAT agar
-4. 3 mL Drug agar
+4. 150 uL Drug agar

 **Drug Assay Prep**